cs3110/textbook/_sources/chapters/correctness/specifications.md

 *Locality* is one of the benefits of abstraction by specification.
 A module can be understood without needing to examine its implementation.
-This locality is critical in implementing large programs, and even in in implementing smaller programs in teams.
+This locality is critical in implementing large programs, and even in implementing smaller programs in teams.
 No one person can keep the entire system in their head at a time.